betterscientificsoftware/bssw.io/CuratedContent/CMakeTutorialAndReferenceResources.md

 The current edition of the book costs $30 which includes 9 updates for new editions of the book as they come out.
 (Therefore, $30 would cover every new edition over a 3 year period which includes 9 new CMake releases or 6 years if only downloading every other updated edition across 18 CMake releases.)
 The author is a significant contributor to CMake and collaborates closely with Kitware staff.
-The author starts evaluating and updating the book at the beginning of each new CMake release cycle (i.e. right after the first release candidate `vX.Y.0-rc1` is tagged).
-Through this process, the author often provides feedback to Kitware and help addressing issues with new CMake features and changes to existing CMake functionality which feeds back into bug fixes and better CMake reference and release notes documentation.

 Another important source of CMake documentation is Kitware's official online ***CMake Reference Documentation***.
 This documentation is produced and versioned for every CMake release and contains a wealth of information including: